wbyoung/jsi/_posts/00-01-03-abstractions+tdd+git.md

 ---
 layout: post
-title: Test Driven Development & Git Workflow
+title: Abstractions, Git, & TDD
-class: abstractions+tdd+git
+class: abstractions+git+tdd
 date: 2014-05-14 00:00:00
 ---

+This lesson will cover a few more basics, and we'll start using

 # In Progress